Debitcards

 How do I activate a debit card?

-As debit cards are usually sent to account holders through the post they aren’t activated when mailed.
+Debit cards are usually sent to account holders through the post and for security they aren’t activated when mailed.
 If they were pre-activated, there would be a greater likelihood of the cards being stolen and used fraudulently.
-So when an account holder gets a new debit card, it is inert and will need to be activated prior to use.
+So when an account holder gets a new debit card, it is not active and will need to be activated prior to use.

-There are usually two ways to activate a new debit card, either over the telephone or online.
+There are usually two ways to activate a new debit card, either with the app or online.

 In some cases there’s an automated procedure to activate the debit card.
 But most of the time the account holder will be expected to activate the debit card after talking to a customer services operator.

 The other way to activate a new debit card is over the internet, via the bank’s normal online banking portal or platform.
 Like activating the card over the phone, the account holder must first be pre-authorised to use the bank’s website.
-This can usually be done by registering online, creating a user account with a password, and entering the numbers printed on the debit card.
+If this is your first debit card, this can usually be done by registering online, creating a user account with a password, and entering the numbers printed on the debit card.

 If the debit card user is pre-authorised, then using the internet has several advantages.
 It is quicker, requiring a few clicks, with no need to wait for an operator.
 It can also be done at any time of the day or night.